BA (Hons)Digital Music

 - If you are applying from outside the UK, find information about entry requirements, visas and agents for your country here.

-- For further information about international qualifications, please refer to our course entry requirement statement.
+- For further information about international qualifications, please contact admissions.

 Note to all international students requiring a visa:

 All international applicants need to be aware that the English language requirements to attend Solent University, and the English language requirements to obtain a visa from the Home Office, may be different.
 This means that if you meet the Solent University language requirement to gain a place on the course, you may still have to meet additional requirements to be granted with a visa by the Home Office.

 We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application and to take a look at this PDF document which outlines both Solent University and Home Office requirements for a number of language tests.

 How to apply

 Any student applying for the first year of a full-time/sandwich undergraduate course must apply through UCAS (University and Colleges Admissions Service).
 This includes mature, overseas and EU students.